musa-laka/BundungServiceHub-website/README.md

 # Technologies Used

 *HTML: For structuring the web content.
- *CS3: For styling and responsive design.
+ *CSS: For styling and responsive design.
 *JavaScript:** For interactive elements and dynamic functionalities (e.g., navigation toggles, form validation).

 # Getting Started